onlysumitg/qhttp_setup/README.md

 Its still in initial development so there might be bugs.
 But this version is fully functional.
 Please feel free to report the bugs at onlysumitg@gmail.com

 ### About QHTTP
 QHTTP simply allow you to expose any DB2 for I stored procedure as a Restful service.
+Its specifically designed not to include any business logic.
+So, all the business logic should stay on IBM i.

 ### Requirements
 - **Dont need to install the QHTTP jar file on IBM I.